astropy/astropy/docs/units/performance.inc.rst

 There are several ways to speed this up.
 First, when you are using composite units, you should make sure that the entire unit gets evaluated first, then attached to the array.
-You can do this by using brackets as for any other operation::
+You can do this by using parentheses as for any other operation::

     In [3]: %timeit array * (u.m / u.s / u.kg / u.sr)